 12. "Does [the rash] flare up on her hands a lot?" (doctor says to my mother who insisted on following me into the doctor's office)

-I'm the patient, and I also communicate in English.
+Hello?
+I'm sitting a foot away from you, I'm the patient, and I also communicate in English.
 Would you mind directing all your questions to me?

 13. "You want to go to the beach -- here, tell your mother you want to go.